Landbeach: Landbeach and Milton Baptist Church (Baptist)

 The Baptist Chapel was built in 1816 with the present building erected in 1854.

 Inside there is a lower floor which has chairs for seating and a balcony level which retains pews.
-The building was grade 2 listed, specifying the windows.
+The building was Grade II listed, specifying the windows.

 The congregation of Landbeach and Milton Baptist Church currently meets in the building on Sunday mornings from 10:30am.